Rwanda - Musasa Mbilima - Espresso

 Today, it’s a different picture.
 Farmers who work with Musasa Dukunde Kawa have seen their income at least double, and the co-op produces some outstanding lots for the specialty market year after year.
 ‘Musasa’ means ‘a place to make a bed’ and ‘Dukunde Kawa’ means ‘let’s love coffee’ in Kinyarwanda - a reference to the power of coffee to improve the lives of those in rural communities.

 Musasa Dukunde Kawa now owns three washing stations and is one of Rwanda’s larger cooperatives, with 2,148 members as of the 2014/15 crop year.
-Mblima washing station began serving local farmers in 2006 and today buys and processes cherries from just under a quarter of the cooperative’s membership.
+Mbilima washing station began serving local farmers in 2006 and today buys and processes cherries from just under a quarter of the cooperative’s membership.
 The numbers and paperwork involved are substantial!
 All of this is overseen by Wet Mill Manager, Jon Bosco Habimana, who has held the post since 2012.
-Under his direction and the assistance of 4 permanent staff and 67 seasonal workers, Mblima has grown to process 2 containers of exportable coffee, of which Mercanta selects the finest.
+Under his direction and the assistance of 4 permanent staff and 67 seasonal workers, Mbilima has grown to process 2 containers of exportable coffee, of which Mercanta selects the finest.

-The level of care that Musasa Dukunde Kawa Mblima takes over the processing is impressive.
+The level of care that Musasa Dukunde Kawa Mbilima takes over the processing is impressive.
 Cherries are hand-picked only when fully ripe and then pulped that same evening using a mechanical pulper that divides the beans into three grades by weight.

 After pulping, the coffee is fermented overnight (for around 12 hours) and then graded again using flotation channels that sort the coffee by weight (the heaviest – or A1 – usually being the best).
 The wet parchment is then soaked in water for between 18 and 24 hours to stabilise moisture content.